rymai/jasmine-flight/README.md

 ### describeComponent(componentReference, specDefinitions)

-Requires the component at componentReference and executes specDefinitions.
+Instantiates the component at componentReference and executes specDefinitions.

 * The component constructor is available from within specDefinitions as `this.Component`
 * To create a component instance, call `this.setupComponent`

-#### `componentReference`: mixed
+#### `componentReference`: Function

-A path to an AMD component if using RequireJS E.g. `ui/compose`.

-If using webpack, it is expected to be the resulting object of requiring the component, E.g.

 ```javascript
 describeComponent(require('ui/compose'), specDefinitions);